 We know that it is not easy to surprise people.
 To increase external stimuli and make effort to stand out are the essential elements.
 Art has always had the ability to transport audiences to diverse places and recreate special situations; it makes people visit different realities.
-However, with the emergence of multimedia technology, we have managed to create a series of immersive experiences, which not only take the spectator to another reality, but also invite him to be a participant, to experience interactivity.
+However, with the emergence of multimedia technology, we have managed to create a series of immersive experiences, which not only take the spectator to another reality, but also invites them to be participants, to experience interactivity.

 This is the case of one of our installations, Lush: An immersive and interactive installation with LED lights made for the Lush spa in Tokyo.
-In this case we created a space to free the imagination and creativity of the visitor with the change of light colors.
-The evolution of innumerable audiovisual possibilities, such as virtual reality or three-dimensional systems, known as 3D, the boom of virtual reality, among others, brought a huge field of experimentation for those of us who create audiovisual pieces, such as Lush.
-There is so much that can be done, only creativity is needed.
+In this case we created a space to free the imagination and creativity of the visitor with the change of coloured lights.
+The evolution of innumerable audio-visual possibilities, such as virtual reality or three-dimensional systems, known as 3D, the boom of virtual reality, among others, brought a huge field of experimentation for those of us who create audio-visual pieces, such as Lush.
+There is so much that can be done; all that is needed is creativity.

 We design the technology to translate the movement into an interactive reaction.
 We play with LED bars, lights, colors and music to offer the audience a personalized and unique immersive experience.
 The installations usually represent a trip of different colour combinations and sensations to connect with the moods of the audience in order to turn the experience into something totally personal.